ruuda/rcl/docs/testing.md

 ## Fuzz tests

 The other means of testing are fuzz tests.
-RCL contains one primary fuzzer called `main`, whose fuzz inputs are valid <abbr>RCL</abbr> files that contain a little bit of metadata about what to exercise.
+RCL contains one primary fuzzer called `fuzz_uber`, whose fuzz inputs are valid <abbr>RCL</abbr> files that contain a little bit of metadata about what to exercise.
 Putting everything in one fuzzer enables sharing the corpus across the different modes.

 The basic modes of the fuzzer just test that the lexer, parser, and evaluator do not crash.
 They are useful for finding mistakes such as slicing a string